 As Samir Sonti pointed out in Jacobin last week, contemporary liberals sanitize the movement for black liberation as a fundamentally individual struggle for “civil rights,” stripped of its working class roots, revolutionary goals, and strong ties to organized labor.

 For liberals, racial oppression is an uncomfortable concept because it lays the blame for inequality at the feet of society at large and implicates the very legitimacy of liberal institutions.
-For that reason, Martin Luther King Jr. is remembered more for his leadership of the Montgomery Bus Boycott — with its modest goals of bus integration — than for his Poor People’s Campaign and his deeper indictment of American society.
+For that reason, Martin Luther King Jr is remembered more for his leadership of the Montgomery Bus Boycott — with its modest goals of bus integration — than for his Poor People’s Campaign and his deeper indictment of American society.

 Liberals who generally support Israel, but find themselves cringing when Israeli politicians make racist remarks, seize on incidents like Israeli bus segregation because it packages the conflict in digestible terms.
 This impulse does signal some empathy for the Palestinian plight.
 But it also smacks of triumphalism.
-Realizing African American civil rights, we are told, is the landmark achievement of 20th century liberalism — a hard but necessary journey.
+Realizing African-American civil rights, we are told, is the landmark achievement of twentieth-century liberalism — a hard but necessary journey.
 When we chastise Israel for segregating buses there is a clear subtext: America has come so far from the days of Jim Crow and our little sibling in the Middle East has some catching up to do.

 But Palestinians know that bus segregation is merely a cosmetic feature of their oppression.
 Commuter discrimination amounts to a red herring.
 The separate buses are only significant for how they reflect on the general ideological predicament of Israeli society.
 In fact, many of the Palestinian workers who actually ride the buses welcome the segregation.
 The new routes are more direct and save the Palestinians from having to endure harassment from settlers.